ON THIS PAGE: You will learn about the different types of treatments doctors use for people with anal cancer. Use the menu to see other pages.

 Chemotherapy for anal cancer usually consists of a combination of drugs.
 Common drugs for anal cancer include fluorouracil (5-FU, Adrucil) combined with either mitomycin C (Mitozytrex, Mutamycin) or cisplatin (Platinol).
 Chemotherapy is particularly effective for treating anal cancer when given in combination with radiation therapy, as discussed above.
 The combined treatment allows the use of lower radiation doses and improves the likelihood of completely destroying the tumor.

-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, lowering of blood counts (including cells that fight infection and help stop bleeding as well as anemia), risk of infection, nausea and vomiting, hair loss, loss of appetite, diarrhea.
+The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, lowering of blood counts (including cells that fight infection and help stop bleeding as well as anemia), risk of infection, nausea and vomiting, hair loss, loss of appetite, diarrhea, and sores in the mouth (mucositis).
 These side effects usually go away after treatment is finished.